Gujranwala District: Rail

 The main Peshawar-Karachi railway line passes through Gujranwala district.
 The district is linked with Sialkot, Hafizabad and Gujrat districts through railway network.

 Economy

-Gujranwala District is 3rd largest industrial city of Pakistan, and important player in famous Golden Triangle of Pakistan.
-Gujranwala contributes at least 5% to the GDP of Pakistan.
+The district of Gujranwala outperformed other districts of Punjab between April and June 2025 according to the Government of Punjab's Key Performance Indicators.
 Gujranwala is largest manufacturer of sanitary fittings, textiles, plastic furniture, pots, room coolers and heaters, gas stove and agricultural tools and equipment.
 Pakistan's top quality Basmati rice is grown in this region.